Flemish far right gains in Belgian 'Super Sunday' elections

-BRUSSELS (Reuters) - Far-right Flemish separatist Vlaams Belang party was on course to score major gains in Belgian national elections on Sunday, an outcome also likely to make forming the country’s next national government far from easy.
+BRUSSELS (Reuters) - The far-right Flemish separatist Vlaams Belang party scored major gains in Belgian elections on Sunday, an outcome likely to make forming the next national government more difficult.

 Linguistically divided Belgium held a “Super Sunday” of European, national and regional elections, which resulted in a shift to the right in more prosperous Dutch-speaking Flanders and to the left in French-speaking Wallonia.

-Early results showed the anti-immigrant Vlaams Belang (Flemish Interest) gaining across Dutch-speaking Flanders to become the second largest party in the region behind the more moderate separatist N-VA party.
+With 85% of the vote counted, the anti-immigrant Vlaams Belang (Flemish Interest) gained across Dutch-speaking Flanders to become the second largest party in the region behind the more moderate separatist N-VA party.
 N-VA suffered after being part of the last federal government.

-Christian Democrat politician Miet Smet, the widow of former prime minister Wilfried Martens, described the far right’s success as terrible, marking at “jet black” day.
+Christian Democrat politician Miet Smet, the widow of former prime minister Wilfried Martens, described the far right’s success as terrible, marking a “jet black” day.

 Vlaams Belang leader Tom Van Grieken disagreed.
 “This is not a black Sunday, but a Sunday full of hope.
 We want to assume our responsibility,” he told a cheering crowd of supporters.
 The party has so far been excluded from ruling coalitions at all levels of government.

-In the French-speaking south of the country, an exit poll conducted for broadcaster RTL showed the Socialists (PS) of former prime minister Elio di Rupo were set to be the biggest party, followed by current Prime Minister Charles Michel’s liberal MR party.
+In the French-speaking south of the country, the Socialists (PS) of former prime minister Elio di Rupo were set to be the biggest party, ahead of current Prime Minister Charles Michel’s liberal MR party, but with the same number of federal parliamentary seats as the Vlaams Belang.

-The initial results and exit polls suggest Michel, who has been running the country of 11 million people in a caretaker capacity since December, could face many more months in that role as party leaders seek to form a new coalition.
+The initial results and exit polls suggest Michel, who has been running the country of 11 million people in a caretaker capacity since December, could face many more months in that role as party leaders try to form a new coalition.

 In 2010, that task took a world record 541 days until Di Rupo finally took office.